accessibilitywars/zaw2/content/builds/hybrid-memeaver.md

 - <small>It may not be worthwhile to echo {{ skill(id="5687") }} if you are taking dagger because it does a lot less CC.</small>
 - <small>Additional CC can be done, for example attuning to water and bringing arcane wave, but these will result in a massive drop in DPS.</small>

-## Video
+## Benching

----

-{{ youtube(id="pP9vOoFX4vY") }}
-* <small>Our benches are 39.2k DPS without infusions and 40.5k DPS with infusions.</small>
+- <small>The bench is done without infusions and ordinary power food.
+You can easily surpass 34k with optimisations.</small>
-* <small>You can surpass 41k if you delay Primordial Stance charges till when the boss is below 50% health, this is a golem gimmick and serves at most minimal effectiveness on actual fights.</small>
+- <small>You can surpass 35k if you delay Primordial Stance charges till when the boss is below 50% health, this is a golem gimmick and serves at most minimal effectiveness on actual fights.</small>